 For almost two decades, the Parent Association (PA) has been an integral part of The Potomac School.
-As outlined in our mission statement, the PA works not only with, but also on behalf of all parents in an effort to build and support the Potomac community.
+As outlined in our mission statement, the PA works with and on behalf of all parents in an effort to build and support the Potomac community.
 All parents are members.

-Through the 17 committees that make up the Parent Association, we provide many opportunities to become involved in the life of the School.
-Fall Frolics, the Scholarship Auction, Class Representatives, and the Parent Diversity Committee are just a few of the key events and programs that rely on the creativity and energy of parent volunteers.
+Through the 17 committees that make up the Parent Association, we provide many opportunities to become involved in the life of the school.
+Fall Frolics, the Scholarship Auction, Class Representatives, and the Cultural Competence Committee are just a few of the key events and programs that rely on the creativity and energy of parent volunteers.

 Visit the Parent Association pages on CampusNET for in-depth information on committees, activities, and volunteer opportunities.

 Questions?
 Please contact the Advancement Office at (703) 749-6329.
 We will be glad to assist you.